php-censor/php-censor/docs/en/plugins/email.md

 ### Examples

-See [Adding PHPCI Support to Your Projects](https://www.phptesting.org/wiki/Adding-PHPCI-Support-to-Your-Projects) for more information about how to configure plugins.
+See [Adding PHP Censor Support to Your Projects](../config.md) for more information about how to configure plugins.

 Send an email to the committer as well as one@exameple.com if a build fails:
 ```yml